gogogoutham/co2in/README.md

 CO2IN (pronounced "see-oh-too" coin) is a fork of Litecoin built for (self)-educational purposes.

-THIS IS NOT AN ACTIVE CRYTPOCURRENCY AND SHOULD NOT BE TREATED AS SUCH.
+CO2IN IS AN INACTIVE CRYTPOCURRENCY THAT NEVER EXITED THE BETA STAGE (AND NEVER WILL).
 USE AT YOUR OWN RISK!

 Parameters are as follows: